Return to Index

 Medications for Genital Herpes

 Medications can help control genital herpes symptoms and prevent some future outbreaks.
 Medication to control symptoms once they occur is called episodic therapy.
 Medication to prevent future outbreaks is called suppressive therapy.

-Herpes is still contagious when medication is being taken.
+Herpes is still contagious even when suppressive medication is being taken.
 The virus can still be passed to others.
 Suppressive therapy may reduce your risk of infecting others, but it will not eliminate this risk entirely.

 When you begin to experience early symptoms of a genital herpes outbreak, you can take medication to control the severity and the duration of the symptoms.
-You take the medication only when you are experiencing the symptoms to make you more comfortable.
+You take the medication only when you are experiencing the symptoms.
 The disadvantage of episodic therapy is that it may not reduce the risk of spreading genital herpes to your partner.
 This is because some outbreaks may not trigger symptoms.

 Suppressive therapy is used to prevent future outbreaks of genital herpes.
 This involves taking the medication every day to help suppress or prevent the outbreaks before they occur.
 You may want to take suppressive therapy if you tend to frequently have outbreaks.
 It can also be used for a sexual partner who has never had herpes and you are trying to reduce the risk of transmission to them.
 Keep in mind this only reduces the risk, it does not eliminate it.